Buying real estate in South Africa?

 Are there many Americans buying property and living in South Africa in 2026?

-American expats and property buyers in South Africa tend to concentrate in the Western Cape (especially Cape Town neighborhoods like Camps Bay, Clifton, Constantia, and the Atlantic Seaboard), as well as lifestyle estates in the Garden Route and wine country areas like Stellenbosch and Franschhoek.
+American expats and property buyers in South Africa tend to concentrate in the Western Cape, especially Cape Town neighborhoods like Camps Bay, Clifton, Constantia, and the Atlantic Seaboard, as well as lifestyle estates in the Winelands, the Garden Route, and upscale gated communities in Johannesburg areas like Sandton and Fourways.

-The American expat community in South Africa is growing steadily, driven by remote work flexibility, favorable exchange rates, and increased awareness of South Africa as a retirement and lifestyle destination.
+The American expat community in South Africa is growing steadily, driven by these factors and by increased awareness of South Africa as both a retirement and lifestyle destination, especially since Cape Town was named one of the world's best cities by Time Out.

 Do foreigners have the same buying rights as locals in South Africa?

-Foreign buyers, including US citizens, have essentially the same property buying rights as South African residents, with ownership protected through the same Deeds Registry system and no special taxes or surcharges applied specifically to foreigners at the purchase stage.
+Foreign buyers, including US citizens, have essentially the same property buying rights as South African residents in 2026, with ownership protected through the same Deeds Registry system and no special taxes or surcharges applied specifically to foreigners at the purchase stage.

 We cover all these things in length in our pack about the property market in South Africa.